jayoung/genomicSeq_callSNPs/README.md

 (I think the 'IGV MacOS App, Java included' version)

 We'll start up IGV, load the reference genome and the bam files of mapped reads.

+We can talk through how to look at it together, but you might also want to browser the user guide: https://software.broadinstitute.org/software/igv/userguide

+### Loading the reference genome, and annotations (genes, repeats, etc)

+Option 1: (simplest, but I'm not sure how it will behave) Use menu option 'Genomes-Load genome from server' and find D. melanogaster (dm6).

+Option 2:
-For the reference genome, we'll select `/fh/fast/malik_h/grp/public_databases/UCSC/fly_Aug2014_dm6/dm6_withoutChrUnRandom/dm6_withoutChrUnRandom.fa` (I have already indexed this for use in IGV)
+Load the reference genome by pulling up menu option 'Genomes-Load genome from file', then navigating to a version of the reference genome that I have already indexed this for use in IGV: `/fh/fast/malik_h/grp/public_databases/UCSC/fly_Aug2014_dm6/dm6_withoutChrUnRandom/dm6_withoutChrUnRandom.fa`

+We'll also load up the gene annotations - now we use the 'File-Load from file' option and navigate to this file (again - I've already indexed this for use in IGV):
+`/fh/fast/malik_h/grp/public_databases/UCSC/fly_Aug2014_dm6/misc_tracks/dm6_refGene_2018_Jul9.sorted.changeNames_withoutChrUnRandom.bed`

+Perhaps also repetitive element annotations - `/fh/fast/malik_h/grp/public_databases/UCSC/fly_Aug2014_dm6/mask_tracks/dm6_rmsk_2018_Jul9_withoutChrUnRandom.bed`

+### Loading your mapped reads (and later, your SNP calls)

+Use menu option 'File-Load from file' and find the bam files you made using BWA.

+Then navigate to your region of interest.
+Sometimes it's helpful to use the UCSC genome browser to look up where in the dm6 assembly something is (e.g. Arp53D is at chr2R:16,774,246-16,775,676).
+You can copy-paste coordinates into the IGV box to the left of the 'Go' button.

-We should be able to see the deleted region in your gene of interest, as well as some reads where the mate-pair did not map to the reference genome
+We should be able to see the deleted region around your gene of interest, as well as some reads where the mate-pair did not map to the reference genome

 We will also be able to load the vcf files you will make later when you call SNPs

 ## call SNPs and small indels